FreeBSD manual

 property will cause the org.freedesktop.DBus.Properties.Set method

-no error checking is possible.
+is delayed and no error checking is possible.

 Server-side usage